abhidevs/exptracker/README.md

 ## <a href="https://vexptracker.netlify.app/" target="blank">Live demo 👈</a> check it out

-web application to track your expenses on the go can be controlled by voice made using reactjs and Alan Ai
+It's a Web application to track your expenses on the go<br />
+It can be controlled by voice<br />
+made using reactjs and Alan Ai

 # Getting Started with Create React App